atomecorp/atome/documentation/atome.md

 - a web server

-- a native mode with 3D rendering (the 3D engine is currently based on Urho3D).
+- a native mode with 3D rendering (the 3D engine is currently based on Urho3D, this choice may change in the future).

 - a low latency audio system

- -a bootable option for embedded applications
+- a bootable option for embedded applications

 The folders dedicated to the atome framework are :